anpylab/javascript/README.md

   <li>
     Explain Javascript programing paradim.
     <p>
-      Javascript is a multi paradim programing language, it supports event-driven, functional, imperative (including object-oriented and prototype-based) programming styles.
+      Javascript is a multi paradim programing language, it supports <strong>event-driven, functional, imperative</strong> (including object-oriented and prototype-based) programming styles.
     </p>
   </li>
   <li>
     what is function in javascript?
     <p>
-   Function is a subprogram and desinged to perform particular operation.
+   Function is a subprogram and desinged to perform particular operation.<br>
-   Function always return value, In Javascript by default reutrn undefined in case the function is not any value.
+   Function always return value, In Javascript by default reutrn undefined in case the function is not any value.<br>
-   Function will excute within the scope. functions are Object in Javascript.
+   Function will excute within the scope.<br>
+   functions are Object in Javascript.
     </p>
   </li>